Alex McLeish: Rangers

 His work at Hibs was noticed, and he was linked with several moves to England, before he was appointed as Rangers manager in December 2001 after outgoing Rangers manager Dick Advocaat recommended McLeish to chairman David Murray.

 McLeish was an instant success at Rangers, winning both the Scottish Cup and Scottish League Cup in his first season, but the big prize of the league title was essentially lost before his arrival.
 His second season saw him go one better when he won the domestic treble, with the help of players such as Ronald de Boer and Barry Ferguson.

 Rangers' worsening financial state saw many of his top players leave in the summer of 2003.
-Celtic won the league comfortably in season 2003–04, and Rangers failed to win any trophies.
+Celtic won the league comfortably in 2003–04 season, and Rangers failed to win any trophies.
 McLeish was consequently put under pressure from fans after his poor signings and a record run of seven consecutive Old Firm derby losses to Celtic.

 The high-profile Bosman signings of Jean-Alain Boumsong and Dado Pršo in the close season of 2004–05 gave Rangers renewed hope of regaining the title from Celtic's grasp.
 McLeish's team won the 2005 league title on a dramatic last day, an outcome that had looked highly unlikely after Rangers fell five points behind leaders Celtic with just four games remaining.

 After this unexpected success, McLeish and his Rangers team headed into the 2005–06 SPL campaign as favourites to retain the championship.
 McLeish made a number of signings, including Julien Rodriguez and Ian Murray, despite having little money to spend.
 After a reasonable start to the season, including a win over Celtic, Rangers suffered a series of poor results between September and November.
-This period included a club record of 10 games without a win.
-However the tenth match of this run, a 1–1 draw with Inter Milan in the Champions League, took Rangers into the knockout stages of the tournament for the first time.
+This period included a club record of ten games without a win.
+However, the tenth match of this run, a 1–1 draw with Inter Milan in the Champions League, took Rangers into the knockout stages of the tournament for the first time.

 Despite the poor domestic form, McLeish guided Rangers to the last 16 of the Champions League, where they were defeated on the away goals rule by Villarreal.
 They became the first Scottish team to progress this far in the European Cup since 1993, and the first Scottish team to progress through a European group stage.
 In December, chairman David Murray publicly announced his support for McLeish.
 Rangers then went on a good run of results in December and January.

 This run of good results came to a sudden halt when they were defeated 3–0 by Hibernian in the Scottish Cup, prompting protests outside Ibrox against both McLeish and David Murray.
 On 9 February 2006, it was announced by chairman David Murray that McLeish would be standing down as manager at the end of that season.

-It was later announced that he would be succeeded by former Olympique Lyonnais manager Paul Le Guen.
-Rangers beat Hearts 2–0 at Ibrox Stadium in his final match as manager.
+It was later announced that he would be succeeded by former Lyon manager Paul Le Guen.
+Rangers beat Hearts 2–0 at Ibrox in his final match as manager.